Get started with IronPDF

 {

-int index = i; // Capturing the loop variable
+int index = i; // Capture the current loop index for use within the asynchronous task.

 renderingTasks[i] = Task.Run(async () =>